 For instance, differences in family background, education, and life experiences have a strong influence on how the transition into adulthood is experienced by individuals.
 In addition, the transition into adulthood has been extended as more and more youth are failing to become independent adults until their mid-twenties and even early thirties, resulting in an increased reliance on family resources .

 Tremendous changes in pathways to adulthood are “a consequence of the changes taking place in society as a whole, in the spheres of work, family, social relationships and civic life” .

 For instance, a greater requirement for advanced education, as our society moves to more technology-based economies, has forced many young people to stay in school longer and delay their entrance into the workforce, which has extended their transition into adulthood .

 Additionally, the current economic climate, specifically in terms of lower wages, job instability, and higher student debts are all contributing factors to the current shift in transition into adulthood.

 We must acknowledge that such structural changes are most challenging for young people that come from disadvantaged communities, such as immigrant and low-income youth.

 Why it is important to consider a more inclusive definition of ‘youth’

 The trend towards an extended youth phase is becoming widely accepted in our society.

-There is a growing awareness amongst contemporary youth researchers, youth workers, and youth programs and services to critically examine the common assumptions when defining young people as a group.
+There is a growing awareness amongst contemporary youth researchers, youth workers, and youth program and service providers to critically examine the common assumptions when defining youth as a group.

-When defining ‘youth,’ we must take into account the significant impact institutions and changing economic and political circumstances have on young people as they transition into adulthood, as well as the impact of marginalization and oppression on the lives of youth from different communities.
+When defining ‘youth,’ we must take into account the significant impact institutions and changing economic and political circumstances have on young people as they transition into adulthood, as well as the impact of marginalization and oppression on the lives of young people from marginalized communities.